Why would my doctor order an EEG?

 How do I get results?

-EEG results are typically available to the referring doctor approximately two to three weeks after the test is performed.
-Please contact the doctor who referred you about two to three weeks after the test.
+EEG results are typically available to the referring doctor approximately one to two weeks after the test is performed.
+Please contact the doctor who referred you about one to two weeks after the test.
 If you have an appointment with your Kennedy Krieger doctor sooner than two to three weeks after the test, please let the lab staff know as soon as possible so the results can be ready at that time.

 The technologist is not permitted to tell you what he/she sees during or immediately after the test.
 Do not call the lab for your test results -- it is up to the doctor who referred you to communicate the results (and their meaning for the care of your child) to you.